 -The Department of History offers both an MA and a PhD program with specializations in British & Irish history, medieval history, US history, and modern European history.
 Emerging areas of faculty expertise and graduate student interest include South Asian history, East Asian history, and Latin American history.

 -The Department of Philosophy offers both an MA and a PhD program in the history and problems of philosophy, with specializations in Ancient Philosophy, Medieval Philosophy, Continental Philosophy from Kant to the present, Social and Political Philosophy, and Philosophy of Science.

--The Department of Romance Languages and Literatures offers MA degrees in French, Hispanic and Italian Literature and Culture.
+-The Department of Romance Languages and Literatures offers MA degrees in French and Italian Literature and Culture.

 -The Department of Theology offers a PhD program with specializations in Biblical Studies, Comparative Theology, Theological Ethics, History of Christian Life and Thought, and Systematic Theology.
 A joint Master's program in Philosophy and Theology allows students to take courses in the standard graduate programs offered by both departments.

 - The Department of Economics offers a PhD program designed to train economists for careers in teaching and research by providing strong backgrounds in economic theory, quantitative research methods, and applied fields.